BR0kEN-/cikit/docs/_posts/2018-01-10-cikit-dmca-takedown.md

 As a final chord of this article, I want to say **thank you** to everyone who was supporting me these no-easy days.
 Without you, guys, I would be feeling *BR0kEN*.

 Respect everyone!

+## Updates

+### January 12, 2018, 8 PM

+- All commits before December 24, 2016, have been wiped out from the [https://github.com/BR0kEN-/cikit](https://github.com/BR0kEN-/cikit).
+I decided to eliminate any future requests from possible copyright owners by just removing CIBox from the history of CIKit entirely.
+- [https://github.com/BR0kEN-/cibox](https://github.com/BR0kEN-/cibox) is again a fork for the [https://github.com/cibox/cibox](https://github.com/cibox/cibox) and contains all the modifications until December 24, 2016, with original license and copyright.

+Hope everyone will feel better since now.